 If the Court dismisses the action pursuant to a special motion to dismiss, the dismissal operates as an adjudication on the merits of the case.
 If the court grants a special motion to dismiss the court shall award reasonable costs and attorney’s fees to the person against whom the action was brought.
 In addition to reasonable attorney’s fees and costs, the court may also award and amount of up to $10,000 to the person against whom the action was brought.
 In addition, the person against whom the action was brought may bring a separate suit to recover compensatory damages, punitive damages and the attorney’s fees and costs of bringing the separate action.

 Nevada’s SLAPP laws are fact specific and complicated.
 The Wright Law Group, P.C. has more than 28 years of experience prosecuting and defending civil cases is well equipped to assist you in handling your case.
 If you have been served with a SLAPP lawsuit you must act quickly under Nevada’s Anti-SLAPP laws.
-Please call us at 702-405-0001 to schedule a consultation or email us.
+Call us now at (702) 405-0001 to arrange a consultation or email us.